C. K. G. Billings: Other estates

 At various times, Billings also owned a 5000 acre estate on the James River in Virginia called Curles Neck Farm, which he bought in 1913 and developed into one of the country's prime horse-breeding facilities, an estate in Colorado Springs, Colorado, and a summer home in Lake Geneva, Wisconsin.

 When he moved to Santa Barbara, California, in 1917, Billings had a mansion built in the hills, which he called "Asombrosa".
-It was damaged by an earthquake in the mid-1930s, and he had another, smaller house built nearby.
+An earthquake damaged it in the mid-1930s, and he had another, smaller house built nearby.